A little history

 In custody because of HIV!

-What about the criminalization of HIV in France?
+What regarding the criminalization of HIV in France?
 It took until March 2019 for the Court of Cassation, the highest jurisdiction of the French judiciary, to recognize the Tasp and therefore the absence of an offense when the accused person has an undetectable viral load.
 The Court has, in fact, rejected the appeal of a woman who had unprotected sex with a man living with HIV.
 The plaintiff, who was not infected, sued her ex-partner on the count of administration of harmful substances.
 But there is still a long way to go… Proof of this is with a recent totally bewildering affair mentioned by Bruno Lamothe.
 In 2022, in France, a person living with HIV was arrested at his workplace by gendarmes and placed in police custody for nearly 48 hours following a denunciation by his spouse who accused him of having had sex without a condom when she knew she was HIV positive.
 The Seropote legal unit had to intervene to put an end to this police custody and remind the gendarmes of the case law of the Court of Cassation.

 My sex life has always been linked to danger

 Étienne Fouquay, screening project manager at AIDES, presented the various campaigns on Tasp over the years, emphasizing the need to make messages simple and accessible to all.
 Then the webinar ended by giving the floor to two people directly concerned by the Tasp.
 Thaïs, 47, who has been living with HIV since 1993 and Silouane, 31, HIV-negative, in a serodiscordant couple since 2018.
 Thaïs’ testimony showed, if it were still necessary, the importance for health professionals to clearly address the Tasp.
 It was while reading a leaflet from AIDES that Thaïs discovered the existence of Tasp: “When I broached the subject with my infectiologist, he was very cautious and insisted on the need to maintain the use of condoms.
 Suddenly, for several years, I found myself with a double discourse and it was complicated for me to have a clear discourse with my partners.
 At the slightest condom accident, I accompanied my partner to the emergency room to request a TPE when in reality there was no risk.
-I was really scared even with an HIV-positive spouse, I was told to put on a condom because I could “over-contaminate” him!
+I was really scared even with an HIV-positive spouse, I was told to put on a condom because I might “over-contaminate” him!
 “My sex life has always been linked to danger,” laments Thaïs.
 Silouane, for his part, discovered the Tasp by being a user of the 190 for the Prep.
 Himself a health professional, he raises the question of the prejudices still very present in the hospital environment.